-The interweb has gifted us with a variety of choices to go to find an A/C system service technician, but proceed with caution because not all are comparable.
-While the Better Business Bureau provides you with information on whether a company is accredited and, if so, a letter grade determined by their business history and practices, other websites are open to anyone who requests to post an ad.
-Case in point, Craigslist will let anyone post an ad providing their services, despite whether or not they’re really qualified, licensed and bonded, or have the correct training and background.
+The interweb has gifted us with a variety of choices to go to look for an A/C system service technician, but proceed with caution because not all are comparable.
+While the Better Business Bureau provides you with information on whether a company is accredited and, if so, a letter grade determined by their business history and practices, other websites are available to anyone who requests to post an ad.
+Case in point, Craigslist will allow anyone to post an ad providing their services, regardless of whether or not they’re really qualified, licensed and bonded, or have the correct training and background.

-If you choose a company or individual without being able to confirm their qualifications and expertise, it may end up costing you more ultimately.
-If the serviceman or woman doesn’t have the qualifications to properly service your specific AC equipment, you might end up needing another, more experienced company to fix their mistakes and it could end up costing you multiple Trip Charges.
+If you choose a business or individual without having the ability to verify their qualifications and expertise, it could end up costing you more ultimately.
+If the serviceman or woman doesn’t have the skills to properly service your specific AC equipment, you might end up needing another, more experienced contractor to correct their mistakes and it could end up costing you multiple Trip Charges.

-Working with small businesses can be wonderful for some small fixes – it’s wonderful for the local business, wonderful for the economy, and maybe even great for your bank account.
-But proceed with caution: small businesses or one-person operations could leave you in a lurch.
-If something fails, they may simply disappear and not be available to rectify the situation, or they might not have the resources to get you taken care of quickly, which is bad news if your air conditioning system breaks down in the heat of the summer.
+Hiring small businesses can be wonderful for some small fixes – it’s wonderful for the local business, wonderful for the economy, and maybe even good for your bank account.
+But proceed with caution: small companies or one-person operations could leave you in a lurch.
+If something bad happens, they may simply disappear and not be available to rectify the situation, or they may not have the resources to get your issue resolved quickly, which is a problem if your air conditioning system breaks down in the heat of the summer.

-Spending a little bit more for a larger, more reputable and reliable company can come with advantages that help give you more peace of mind, including a one-year satisfaction guarantee, quality workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the confidence that they’ll be there if you ever require their services.
+Spending a little bit more for a larger, more established and reliable company can come with advantages that help give you more peace of mind, including a one-year satisfaction guarantee, quality workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the confidence that they’ll be there in the future if you ever need them again.

-With the government putting an end to the making of R-22, many families are seeing the fee of refilling their AC system’s refrigerant increasing.
-It may seem like an easy fix to just use a different and lower cost refrigerant, but if an air conditioning service technician advises you to do that, you likely want to find a second opinion.
+With the government putting an end to the production of R-22, many families are seeing the fee of refilling their AC system’s refrigerant going up.
+It may seem like an easy fix to just use a different and lower cost refrigerant, but if an AC service technician advises you to do that, you likely want to find a second opinion.

-Manufacturers identify the exact refrigerant the system is designed for, and prior to 2010, it was typically R-22.
-Despite the extreme decrease of the production of R-22, those air conditioning systems are still designed for it, and substituting a different refrigerant may not only cause damage to your AC system, it could invalidate your warranty.
+Manufacturers specify the exact refrigerant the equipment is produced for, and before 2010, it was normally R-22.
+Despite the extreme decrease of the production of R-22, those air conditioners are still designed for it, and using a different refrigerant may not only cause harm to your AC system, it could invalidate your warranty.
 A nullified warranty could cost you way more in future parts due to potential damage.

 Myth 4: You don’t need routine A/C system maintenance.

-A lot of people who are not currently having trouble with their AC may assume they don’t truly need yearly maintenance.
+A lot of people who are not currently having trouble with their air conditioning system may assume they don’t truly need yearly maintenance.
 It’s running fine, so why waste the money on a tune-up, right?
-Except for the fact that an annual AC tune- up costs around $79 while repairs will set you back around $500.
-Additionally, most manufacturers demand routine maintenance to maintain your warranty, so skipping your annual tune-up could cause you to lose your warranty, which means a huge payout if your AC decides to go out on the hottest day of the season.
+Well there’s the fact that an annual AC tune- up costs around $79 while repairs will set you back around $500.
+Additionally, most manufacturers demand routine maintenance to maintain your warranty, so skipping your yearly tune-up could cause you to lose your warranty, which means a big payout if your AC decides to die on the hottest day of the season.

 Myth 5: Researching the business isn’t valuable.

-It’s crucial to make sure you do your research before choosing an air conditioner service business, especially if you feel a single company is intimidating you.
-As we mentioned in Myth #1, some sites don’t demand a company to be qualified to market their services.
+It’s crucial to make sure you do your homework before deciding on an air conditioner service business, especially if you feel a single company is intimidating you.
+As we mentioned in Myth #1, some websites don’t demand a company to be qualified to market their services.
 You absolutely need to know who you’re working with so you don’t have to worry about paying for the same service twice.

-Website reviews, references from family, and an a high accreditation grade with the Better Business Bureau will all help you to understand the type of company you will be giving your business to and help you decide if they are right for you.
-Google+, Angie’s List, and the BBB are all great places to start your research process.
-Also, don’t be afraid to ask for past customer referrals.
-You may have to invest your hard-earned money with your air conditioning company, so invest the time and research to confirm they are the ideal company for you.
+Website reviews, referrals from family, and an a good accreditation grade with the Better Business Bureau will all confirm the type of company you will be trusting your business to and help you choose if they are right for you.
+Google+, Angie’s List, and the BBB are all great websites to start your search.
+And, don’t be afraid to ask for previous customer referrals.
+You may have to invest your hard-earned money with your air conditioning contractor, so invest the time and research to confirm they are the ideal company for you.

 Myth 6: It costs you more to turn your thermostat higher while you’re not at home.

-Over time, it will increase your bills to leave the thermostat at a cooler temperature all through the day than to raise it 10 degrees while you’re away.
-It typically will not require an outrageous amount of additional energy to cool your home once you enter, depending on your home.
+Long-term, it will increase your bills to leave the thermostat at a lower temperature all through the day than to raise it 10 degrees while you are gone.
+It usually will not take an outrageous amount of extra energy to get your home comfortable once you enter, depending on your home.

-A programmable thermostat lets the temperature to be adjusted from a mobile device so you can easily adjust the temperature cooler before returning home, so your home is cool and comfy when you arrive.
-This decreases your energy throughout the day, as well as decreasing your cooling bills.
+A programmable thermostat lets the temperature to be adjusted from a mobile device so you can easily adjust the temperature cooler before returning home, so your home is cool and comfy when you get home.
+This decreases your energy during the day, as well as decreasing your cooling bills.

-Fans help keep you cool, they don’t truly lower the temperature of the home by themselves.
-In fact, fans (comparable to refrigerators) actually increase the temperature in your home.
-The motor that is making your fan function generates heat, which can push heat into the air in your home.
-A good ceiling fan could help level the temperature of a room and may contribute to cooling air by circulating, but if there isn’t a person under the fan to feel the breeze, all you’re doing is blowing through energy and money, especially if the AC is already on.
-So keep ceiling fans off when there is no one in the room and extra air circulation is unneeded.
+Fans help keep you cool, they don’t truly reduce the temperature of the home by themselves.
+In fact, fans (comparable to refrigerators) actually heat up homes.
+The motor that is causing your fan to function creates heat, which can push heat into the air in your home.
+A good ceiling fan could help level the temperature of a room and may contribute to cooling air by circulating, but if there isn’t a person under the fan to feel the breeze, all it’s doing is blowing through energy and money, especially if the AC is already running.
+So keep ceiling fans off when no one is in the room and extra air circulation is unneeded.

-Thermostats use the temperature surrounding it to decide whether it needs to start up the AC to cool your home.
-Putting a thermostat in your bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is adjusted to.
-Once your bedroom is cooled, the system will turn off and the rest of the floor or home could be a lot warmer.
-If the thermostat is placed near a warm window or an appliance, it may continuously read the temperature as being much higher than the living area actually is and constantly run your system, increasing your utility bills.
+Thermostats use the temperature surrounding it to decide whether it needs to start up the air conditioning system to cool your home.
+Installing a thermostat in your bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is adjusted to.
+Once your bedroom is cooled, the AC will shut off and the remainder of the floor or home could be a lot warmer.
+If the thermostat is installed near a warm window or an appliance, it may continuously think the temperature is much higher than the living area actually is and constantly run your AC, increasing your utility bills.

-Lowering your air excessively may only make your air conditioning system work longer, it won’t get to a colder temperature any faster.
-If your thermostat is says 77, but you really want it to be 75, then set it on 75 and it will kick on until it gets to that temperature.
-Lowering the thermostat to 73 won’t make it cool to 75 any faster, and it will result in your system running longer, costing you money and energy.
+Lowering your air excessively may only make your air conditioning system work longer, it won’t get cooler any faster.
+If your thermostat is says 77, but you really would be more comfortable at 75, then put it at 75 and it will kick on until it gets to that temperature.
+Putting the thermostat on 73 won’t make it cool to 75 any faster, and it will result in your system running longer, wasting money and energy.